 Experimental Software

 New software packages were developed and integrated with existing open source packages for ABBY.
-Some of these packages increase the capabilities of the platform, and other ware used to test those capabilities.
+Some of these packages increase the capabilities of the platform, and others were used to test those capabilities.
 These include navigation and planning, calibration procedures, and investigations into industrial applications.

 Mobile Base Planning